 In 2016, the European Commission approved and adopted the new General Data Protection Regulation (GDPR).
-The GDPR introduces huge changes in European data protection laws.
-As noted previously, it will supercede the EU Data Protection Directive and will be enforceable starting on May 25, 2018.
+GDPR became effective May 25, 2018 and introduced significant changes in European data protection laws relative to the prior data protection provisions of the EU Data Protection Directive (also known as Directive 95/46/EC).

 The European Union (EU) has determined that certain countries outside of the EU, including the U.S., are considered “inadequate” for the purposes of protecting personal information moving outside the EU without additional legal and organizational safeguards.

 To ensure that data crossing into the U.S. from the EU has an adequate level of protection for EU compliance, mLab has for many years utilized the “Standard Contractual Clauses” wording as prescribed by the EU to protect cross-border data transfer to the U.S. GDPR has explicitly stated (Chapter V - Articles 44-50) that Standard Contractual Clauses is an accepted method of compliance for cross-border data transfer.

 We currently include the Standard Contractual Clauses as part of our DPA until such time that we receive certification under the Privacy Shield Framework (see next section).

 Another method to comply with the cross-border data adequacy provisions is through certification under the Privacy Shield Framework.
 The EU-U.S. Privacy Shield Framework, designed by the U.S. Department of Commerce and the European Commission, is intended to guarantee the personal information of EU citizens the same privacy protection when processing in the U.S. as it would receive at home.
 On July 12, 2016, the European Commission deemed the EU-U.S. Privacy Shield Framework adequate to enable data transfers under EU law.